justsaycheese/pyautomailer/README.md

 For SMTP you must provide the host, port and credentials.
 Finally click **Start** to send or draft emails.

+### Settings
+Default options are stored in `settings.json`.
+You can update them via the GUI by clicking **Save Settings**.
+The program loads this file on startup to restore previously used paths and SMTP details.

 ### Cross Platform
 Outlook mode only works on Windows with Outlook installed.
 SMTP mode works on any platform as long as you have network access to your mail server.